Capital Gains Tax Calculator

 Capital gains are the profit from selling an investment for more than you paid.
 If you bought a stock at $50 and sold at $75, your capital gain is $25 per share.
 Capital gains are taxed differently depending on how long you held the investment.

 Short-term capital gains apply to investments held for one year or less and are taxed at your ordinary income tax rate (10-37%).
 Long-term capital gains apply to investments held for more than one year and are taxed at reduced rates (0%, 15%, or 20% depending on your income).
-This is a significant tax advantage for holding investments longer.
+The one-year mark is what separates the two rate schedules.

 Long-term gains are taxed at 0%, 15%, or 20% based on your total taxable income and filing status.
 Short-term gains are added to your ordinary income and taxed at your marginal rate (10-37%).
 High earners may also owe an additional 3.8% Net Investment Income Tax (not included in this calculator).